TIBCOSoftware/snappydata/docs/security/security.md

 ##  Authorization
 Authorization is the process of determining what access permissions the authenticated user has.
 Users are authorized to perform tasks based on their role assignments.
 SnappyData also supports LDAP group authorization.

-When the LDAP authorization mode is enabled, the [GRANT](../reference/sql_reference/grant.md) and [REVOKE](../reference/sql_reference/revoke.md) SQL statements to set the user's permission for specific database objects or for specific SQL actions.
+When the LDAP authorization mode is enabled, the [GRANT](../reference/sql_reference/grant.md) and [REVOKE](../reference/sql_reference/revoke.md) SQL statements enables you to set the user's permission for specific database objects or for specific SQL actions.

 The [GRANT](../reference/sql_reference/grant.md) statement is used to grant specific permissions to users.
 The [REVOKE](../reference/sql_reference/revoke.md) statement is used to revoke permissions.